In this article:

 - Select Marketplace from the top menu in the SecurityScorecard platform.

-- On the Integrate360° Marketplace page, select Mimecast to access the installation page for the app.
+- On the Marketplace page, start typing Mimecast in the search box and then select Mimecast to go to the installation page.

 - View a description of the app, and click Install.